Electric Scooter Trial

 A young woman riding a bright orange e-scooter on Sturt Street with the town hall and Ballarat city in the background

 From 5 April 2023, privately owned e-scooters can be used under strict trial rules across Victoria.
-The State Government trial of e-scooter shared schemes has been extended until April 2024.

 This decision follows the trial of hire e-scooters in Ballarat and Melbourne, which sought to understand the safety implications of the transport mode, and now will monitor how both hire and private e-scooters are being used.